digital-culture-seminar/hunterstabler_poetry_repo/README.md

 and of morn float in voluptuous fleeces o'er the quartz clearness, to woo its own sad image into nearness:
-Death to light you, or mourn the light of death to show you, Like thin silver streaks across the sky,
-And I will tell thee what thou wouldst have been?
+Death to light you, or mourn the light of death to show you, beryl fissure leaks like thin silver streaks across the sky, And I will tell thee what thou wouldst have been?
 ```
 ```